 Before arriving in Pakistan all international travellers are required to fill in the Personal Declaration of Health and Origin and hand it over to the Health Department Staff upon arrival at the airport.

 List of 20 Pakistan CAA Category A countries that do not require a PCR test to enter Pakistan (Updated: 4 April 2021)

 This list is valid from travel during 6-20 April 2021.

 Pakistan CAA Category B countries

-Every country that is not listed in Pakistan CAA Category A is included in Category B. For example, USA, UK, Germany, Italy, UAE, Bahrain are all Category B countries.
+Every country that is not listed in Pakistan CAA Category A or C is included in Category B. For example, USA, UK, Germany, Italy, UAE, Bahrain are all Category B countries.